NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 __Optional - Setup a Building Component Library (BCL) Account__

-BCL content can now be accessed from within the OpenStudio SketchUp Plugin and from the standalone OpenStudio application.
+BCL content can now be accessed from within the OpenStudio SketchUp Plugin and from the standalone OpenStudio Application.
 To take advantage of this integration, you will need to follow the steps outlined here to request a BCL key.

 1. Login to [Building Component Library (BCL)](https://bcl.nrel.gov/).
 Create an account if you don't have one.
 Follow the instructions from the email sent to you upon registration and then login.
 2. Click on the `My Dashboard` near the top right of the website.
-3. Copy the text after `API v1.1 key`: then paste the key into the OpenStudio application, or the SketchUp Plugin. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally, this key will be maintained when you install updates to OpenStudio.
+3. Copy the text after `API v1.1 key`: then paste the key into the OpenStudio Application, or the SketchUp Plugin. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio Application tools.__ Additionally, this key will be maintained when you install updates to the OpenStudio Application.

 Enter the key through the OpenStudio SketchUp Plugin under the menu `Extensions->OpenStudio User Scripts->Building Component Library->Setup BCL Key` and click `OK`. __Or__ register the key through the OpenStudio Application under the menu `Components & Measures->Find Components`.
 If a key is not already registered, it will prompt you for one.